 DREAM’s Ongoing Response to COVID-19

-We’re continuing to monitor the status of COVID-19 and its impact on the DREAM community.
-For this reason, DREAM is adhering to city and state recommendations and will continue to operate under remote learning and working models through the duration of the school year, per New York State’s announcement on May 1.
-Additionally, DREAM’s offices will remain closed through at least July 1.
+DREAM is continuing to adhere to city and state recommendations.
+Currently, the first day of school is scheduled for August 24, and DREAM’s offices will remain closed through at least August 1.
 We will continue to update this page with new developments, and families are invited to visit this site for more resources.

 Read on for more details about our response, the first month of this transition, and how we’re continuing to make sure that the needs of our scholars and their families are met in these unprecedented times.
 And if you need a smile, check out our first #ApartButUnited video, documenting our journey to distance learning.

 As we know, our students, families, and communities rely on DREAM for a range of essential services.
 As we look toward the fall, here are some of the highlights of our first few weeks transitioning to a distance learning model: